Sarah-C/M5Stack_Atom_IRSendLEDLightDemo/README.md

 # M5Stack Atom: IR Send, LED Light Demo
 A VERY simple LED light controller (just a fixed demo) with a synchronised Atom button LED.
+As the Atom changes its button color, the LED light changes to the same color in a repeating sequence.
+I found this setup was the easiest way to check I was using the IR Dump program and transmit code correctly!

 You need this library too:
 https://github.com/crankyoldgit/IRremoteESP8266